AhmedNabil15994/eopm-api/README.md

 }
 ```

-for testing unit and feature test. <br />
+for testing unit and feature tests. <br />
 ```
 php artisan test
 ```